vgmtrans/vgmtrans/docs/vgmtrans_value_architecture_guide.md

 Some formats cannot bind everything during scanning.
 For those, scanners emit facts.
 A fact says something small and durable, such as:

 - this sequence has ID 12 in this domain;
+- this instrument set is related to this sequence asset;
 - this sample collection covers articulation IDs 40 through 59;
-- this sequence requires articulation IDs 41, 42, and 55;
+- this sequence requires articulation IDs 41, 42, and 55.
-- this asset came at source offset 0x1234;
-- this asset belongs to a named collection.

-Facts are not collections.
-They are evidence used by a resolver.
+Facts are not collections or descriptive format metadata.
+They are narrow, typed evidence that a production resolver actually queries.
+Information meant for source inspection belongs in source annotations instead.

 ### 13.3 Resolvers